KarenArteaga/Acertijo-8-Reinas/README.md

 - Feature to be added 2

-## Acknowledgements
+## Reconocimientos <a name="recon"></a>
-Give credit here.
-- This project was inspired by...
+- Este proyecto es un caso especial del problema de las N reinas planteado por Franz Nauck en 1850.
 - This project was based on [this tutorial](https://www.example.com).
 - Many thanks to...

-## Contact
+## Contacto
 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!